Why Sam Kennedy Expects More From Red Sox Ownership

 Boston last made the postseason in 2021

 BOSTON — Sam Kennedy knows there’s supposed to be a higher standard of winning with the Red Sox.
-That simply hasn’t been the case for the last three seasons.
+That expectation wasn’t fulfilled in the last three seasons.

-Boston went 81-81, breaking a span of two losing seasons, and failed to qualify for the playoffs for three years in a row.
+Boston went 81-81 in 2024 and failed to qualify for the playoffs for third consecutive year.
 The team failed to make splashes in the offseason, remained lackluster at the trade deadline and cycled through insufficient depth in a spinning cycle over the course of three seasons.

 In that sentiment, the team’s president and CEO believes Red Sox ownership needs to do more to help the ballclub and failed to do so in recent years.

-The positives of the season came in the further development of young MLB players with high-profile talented prospects potentially on the cusp of making the big-league club out of spring training for the Red Sox in 2025.
+The positives of the season came in the development of young MLB players while high-profile prospects strengthened their respective cases to make the big-league club in 2025.
 Kennedy knows the front office must do its part to supplement that intriguing youth to ensure a postseason push.

 What do you think?
 Leave a comment.